emintz/ArduinoLib/RTOSAid/README.md

 we want to turn it off and on for 333 milliseconds instead, which is far more challenging.
 Unlike 500 and 250, whose greatest common factor is 250, 333, 3^2 * 37  and 500, 2^2 * 5^2
-are relatively prime so we cannot use the simple method shown above.
+are relatively prime so we cannot use the simple design shown above.
 The resulting sketch is too complex to show here so we've placed it in [Appendix I](#appendix-i-single-task-500333-milliseconds-blink).

-Implementation would be simple if we could run two independent loops like this.
+Implementation would be simple if we could run two independent loops.

 ```c++
 void loop_500_ms() {